ModusCreateOrg/ardugo/README.md

 # Modus ArduGo
-Inspired by [EVADE](https://moduscreate.com/blog/announcing-evade-our-first-arduboy-game/), ArduGo implements a board for playing the game of Go.
-It is designed to run on the Arduboy game console.
+Inspired by [EVADE](https://moduscreate.com/blog/announcing-evade-our-first-arduboy-game/), ArduGo is a Go board for the Arduboy game console.
+It implements rules and heuristics for the game of Go and can be forked to quickly make other games that use a goban, like GoBang.

 The board has nine columns and rows, which is the right size for learning to play Go, and for fitting into the Arduino's limited resources.